What we do

 In Nicaragua, 61% of school businesses used part of their profits for school improvements (educational materials, infrastructure, equipment).

-Lead to sustainable change, thanks to continuing positive outcomes for young people as they become entrepreneurs or find decent employment.
+Lead to sustainable change as young people become successful entrepreneurs or find decently-paid employment.

 In Rwanda, 50% of former participants are earning nearly three times the national average for youth of their age.

-young people developed business and life skills through our programmes
+young people gained vital life skills and business experience through our programmes

 teachers guided students in setting up and running a school business

-school businesses ran by students and teachers in 34 countries.
+real businesses ran by students, and teachers in 40+ countries.